nascimentoliveira/concept-A-back-4/README.md

 ```
 ### **3. List a class**

-To view a class, you must do a `get` method at the  https://concept-a-api-2.onrender.com/classes/:classId route, passing the class id in place of `:classId`.
+To view a class, you must do a `GET` method at the  `/classes/:classId` route, passing the class id in place of `:classId`.
 The API will respond with a message in the following format:

 ```bash
 {